COVID-19 pandemic in Paraguay: Return of restrictions in some areas

-Due to the increase in cases, the department of Alto Paraná returned to lockdown on July 29 for three weeks, with some authorizations of Phase 1 and businesses allowed to be open between 5:00 am to 5:00 pm (called Phase 0,5).
-Lockdown was extended on August 24 through September 20, with some relaxations.
+Due to the increase in cases, the department of Alto Paraná returned to lockdown on 29 July for three weeks, with some authorizations of Phase 1 and businesses allowed to be open between 5:00 am to 5:00 pm (called Phase 0,5).
+Lockdown was extended on 24 August through 20 September, with some relaxations.
 For example, businesses were allowed to be open until 8 pm.
-Since September 21, this department entered a Social Quarantine.
+Since 21 September, this department entered a Social Quarantine.

-On August 23, Asunción and Central department entered a Social Quarantine (Phase 3 with more restrictions, especially in the social sphere, for example, curfew between 8 pm to 5 am, prohibition of alcohol sales at night, long-distance trips suspended on weekends, individual physical activity restricted, etc.).
+On 23 August, Asunción and Central department entered a Social Quarantine (Phase 3 with more restrictions, especially in the social sphere, for example, curfew between 8 pm to 5 am, prohibition of alcohol sales at night, long-distance trips suspended on weekends, individual physical activity restricted, etc.).

-On August 31, Boquerón department and the city of Carmelo Peralta (in Alto Paraguay department) came back to Phase 3.
+On 31 August, Boquerón department and the city of Carmelo Peralta (in Alto Paraguay department) came back to Phase 3.

-On September 13, Caaguazú department and Concepción department entered a Social Quarantine.
+On 13 September, Caaguazú department and Concepción department entered a Social Quarantine.

 New normal

-As announced on October 2, 2020, by the Minister of Health, the phases of Intelligent Quarantine in the country are finalized, to advance to a kind of new normal known as the "covid way of living", due to the plateau reached in the contagions.
+As announced on 2 October 2020, by the Minister of Health, the phases of Intelligent Quarantine in the country are finalized, to advance to a kind of new normal known as the "covid way of living", due to the plateau reached in the contagions.
 Eventually, specific exceptions could be raised by zones or by a particular economic sector, if the circumstances require it, as stated by the same.

-From October 5, interdepartmental circulation will be allowed without restrictions, and free circulation every day between 05:00 am and 00:00 am.
+From 5 October, interdepartmental circulation will be allowed without restrictions, and free circulation every day between 05:00 am and 00:00 am.
 The operation of hotels, and social and cultural events is allowed, with a restriction of up to 50 people, among others.

-Since October 15, the international border with Brazil was opened.
-Likewise, since October 21, commercial flights were resumed with the reopening of airports.
+Since 15 October, the international border with Brazil was opened.
+Likewise, since 21 October, commercial flights were resumed with the reopening of airports.
 Passengers who came to the country for over 7 days must comply with a mandatory quarantine.

 At the end of October, there was a decline in confirmed COVID-19 cases, from more than 5,000 weekly cases during the peak (plateau) to below 3,000 weekly cases.
 However, after a month of continuous decline, towards the end of November and the beginning of December, cases increased again, reaching the average number of cases once more during the peak between September and October, for which the National Government once again applied some restrictions.
 As stated by the Director of the Health Surveillance, the pandemic in Paraguay is still on a "plateau" and it is most likely that it will continue like this for the remainder of 2020 and even early 2021.